 - Seek support from an advisor or anonymously report if you or someone you know has experienced harassment, bullying, or discrimination or has a safeguarding concern; use our report and support system.

 - Make sure you check in your guests and let your flatmates know you have visitors.
-Always report anyone or anything strange in your halls of residence to security.
+Always report anyone or anything strange in your halls of residence to Campus Support and Security.

 Sexual assault and consent

 Our ResLife Team are committed to making sure you feel safe and have all the information you need on the University’s zero-tolerance policy towards sexual assault (Word, 601KB).